What is lateral epicondylitis?

 Lateral epicondylitis, also known as tennis elbow, is an injury that causes pain on the outside of the elbow.
 It is due to repeated wrist extension and forearm supination movements.
 Repeated use of these muscles causes microinjuries to the tendon.
 If this persists over time, irritation and pain develops on the outside of the elbow.

-Although commonly known as tennis elbow, this condition is suffered not only by tennis players but also by anyone who performs work that involves repetitive stretching and flexing movements of the forearm and wrist; for example, professional painters, mechanics, labourers or those who work long hours in front of a computer using a mouse.
+Although commonly known as tennis elbow, this condition is suffered not only by tennis players but also by anyone who performs work that involves repetitive stretching and flexing movements of the forearm and wrist.
+Some examples include professional painters, mechanics, labourers, or those who work long hours in front of a computer using a mouse.

 Prognosis of the disease